jacksleight/coast/README.md

 ## Hello World

-Create a new directory, clone this repo into `vendor/jacksleight/js`, create a new file called `app.php` containing:
+Create a new directory, clone this repo into `js`, create a new file called `app.php` containing:

 ```php
 <?php